 Because most students will have learned to read Dolch’s sight words by the fourth grade (read about 4th grade sight word strategies), teachers in the upper grades primarily focus on ensuring that students can spell these words in their writing.
 While many children may learn to read sight words quite quickly, they often have difficulty spelling them correctly in their own writing.
 This is especially true for homonyms such as their, they’re and there.
 Children need additional reinforcement to correctly use sight words when creating their own written pieces.

 Sight words are also essential to the instruction of English Language Learners (ELLs, also known as ESL students) at the upper grades.
 Sight words are not only critical for learning to read the English language, they are also the building blocks of conversation.
 Focusing instruction in the ESL classroom on sight words benefits ELLs in the same ways that elementary level instruction does.
 It provides these students access to at least half of the words they will read allowing them to concentrate on decoding and learning more complex English vocabulary.

-View the full archive of sight words articles.
+View the full archive of dolch sight word list articles.